ChainSafe/gossamer/docs/docs/index.md

 ***Gossamer Docs*** is an evolving set of documents and resources to help you understand Gossamer, the Polkadot ecosystem, and how to build and run nodes using Gossamer.

-- If you are new to Gossamer and the Polkadot ecosystem, we recommend starting with <a target="_blank" rel="noopener noreferrer" href="https://www.youtube.com/watch?v=nYkbYhM5Yfk">this video</a>  and then working your way through [General Resources](/getting-started/resources/general-resources/).
+- If you are new to Gossamer and the Polkadot ecosystem, we recommend starting with <a target="_blank" rel="noopener noreferrer" href="https://www.youtube.com/watch?v=nYkbYhM5Yfk">this video</a>  and then working your way through <a target="_blank">[General Resources](https://chainsafe.github.io/gossamer/getting-started/resources/general-resources/#welcome).

-- If you are already familiar with Gossamer and the Polkadot ecosystem, or you just want to dive in, head over to [Get Started](/getting-started/installation) to run your first node using Gossamer.
+- If you are already familiar with Gossamer and the Polkadot ecosystem, or you just want to dive in, head over to [Get Started](https://chainsafe.github.io/gossamer/getting-started/installation/) to run your first node using Gossamer.

 - If you are looking to build a node with Gossamer, learn how Gossamer can be used to build and run custom node implementations using Gossamer as a framework (keep reading).